mysensors/NodeManager/README.md

 To enable/disable a buil-in feature:
 * Install the required library if any
 * Enable the corresponding feature by setting it to ON in the main sketch.
 To disable it, set it to OFF
+* When a feature is enabled additional functions may be made available.
+Have a look at the API documentation for details

 A list of buil-in features and the required dependencies is presented below: